ELJRAOUYOMAR/minitalk_42/README.md

 ## Signals
 ### Introduction to Signals in C
-A signal is a software interrupt delivered to a process.
+Signals are asynchronous notifications sent to a process by the kernel or another process to notify it of an event.
 Some common signals include:

 `SIGINT` (Interrupt): Sent when the user presses `Ctrl+C`.
 `SIGTERM` (Terminate): Requests program termination.